 About this Course…

-Join us for this exciting opportunity to learn more about developing our regenerative and edible home gardens and city landscapes; learning how to work with, rather than against nature, bringing us back in harmony, and towards a transformative and regenerative redesign of our society.
+Join us for this exciting opportunity to learn more about developing regenerative and edible home gardens and city landscapes; learning how to work with, rather than against nature, bringing us back in harmony, and towards a transformative and regenerative redesign of our society and way of life.

 This year’s GRETB funded training programme will include both an introduction to permaculture principles and ethics, while exploring with different teachers and practitioners how permaculture and regenerative agri and cultural practices are applied in different contexts at home and around the world.